Cambridge Summer Program

 • Combining Cambridge with Other Summer Opportunities

-Richmond Law students attending Cambridge may want to balance several priorities: the early-summer law journal competition, a summer internship, the Cambridge Summer Program itself, and late-summer job interviews.
-The Program is specifically designed to allow students to do all of the above in the same summer.
-Their schedule would look something like this:
+Richmond Law students attending Cambridge may want to balance several priorities: a summer internship, the early-summer law journal competition, and the Cambridge Summer Program itself.

 • Housing, Food, and Living in Cambridge

 Housing.
 All rooms at Emmanuel College are single rooms, with bathrooms shared by a maximum of four people.
-Linens and housekeeping services are provided at no additional expense, and each student also gets one load of laundry free each week.
+Linens and housekeeping services are provided at no additional expense, and the Emmanuel College laundry service will wash one load of laundry per student for free each week.

 Food.
-Prior experience has shown that students often travel on the weekend, and even when in Cambridge they prefer a mixture of meals in the Emmanuel College dining hall and meals on their own in local pubs and restaurants.
-Therefore, to reduce unnecessary costs, the dining hall provides the following meals, otherwise leaving students to forage on their own:
+Prior experience has shown that students often travel on the weekends, and even when in Cambridge they prefer a mixture of meals in Emmanuel College and meals on their own in local pubs and restaurants.
+Therefore, to reduce unnecessary costs, the Program provides the following meals in the Emmanuel College dining hall, otherwise leaving students to forage on their own:

 Living in Cambridge.
-Emmanuel College is located in the heart of historic Cambridge, within walking distance of banks, shops, the train station, restaurants, pubs, theaters, and many scenic sights.
-Students particularly enjoy the town’s many museums and punting on the Cam River.
-London is just fifty miles away and is served by frequent fast train and bus connections.
+Emmanuel College is located in the heart of historic Cambridge, within walking distance of shops, restaurants, pubs, theaters, the train station, and many scenic sights.
+Students particularly enjoy the town’s many museums, the open-air market, the outdoor Shakespeare festival, and punting on the Cam River.
+London is just fifty miles away and is served by frequent and fast train and bus connections.
 Despite its proximity to London, the Cambridge region retains an unspoiled character, and its villages and towns have a quiet charm that is typically English.
-The cathedral cities of Ely and Norwich are within easy reach.
+Cathedrals, abbeys, castles, and prehistoric megaliths are all within easy reach.

 • Curriculum

-Law students will earn four ABA-approved credits under the law school’s credit system.
-Undergraduate students will earn one credit under the university’s undergraduate system.
-Students from other schools should confirm with their schools how their credits will transfer.
+Law students will earn four ABA-approved credits under Richmond Law’s credit system.
+Undergraduate students will earn one credit under the University of Richmond’s undergraduate system.
+Students from other schools should get advance approval from their schools regarding transfer of credits.

 Selected Issues in Public International Law (two law credits; 0.5 undergraduate units)